Maghfira Ramadhani (Afi)

 (with Bobby Harris)

-Scheduled for presentation at AERE@SEA 2025.
-Presented at ASHEcon 2025, Atlanta Economics PhD Student Symposium 2025, AERE Summer Conference 2025
+Presented at AERE@SEA 2025, ASHEcon 2025, Atlanta Economics PhD Student Symposium 2025, AERE Summer Conference 2025

 Academic Presentations